 Most of the bands songs were collaborations between Garcia and lyricist Robert Hunter, though Weir contributed many as well, particularly with the help of lyricist John Perry Barlow.
 Hunter is considered to be an official member of the Dead, to the point where he was inducted into the Rock and Roll Hall of Fame with the rest of the band, while Barlow's official status is less clear.
 They also had an enormous library of covers, especially traditional Americana and blues, plus more modern country and rock pieces.

-In spite of this cult popularity, the Grateful Dead were never quite as famous or mainstream as many of their peers of the period.
-In 1987, the band scored the sole US Top 40 hit in their long career, Touch of Grey, a catchy pop tune that had the odd side effect of turning their erstwhile cult into a stadium-filling circus for the rest of their career.
-This later period was a time of ups and downs, as the band were playing bigger shows than ever, but the influx of new fans led to some unfortunate incidents at shows.
+In spite of this cult popularity, the Grateful Dead were never quite as famous or mainstream as many of their peers of the period, which is exactly how the Deadheads preferred it.
+New fans came into the fold largely through word of mouth and the spread of those tapes.
+That is until 1987, when the band scored the sole US Top 40 hit in their long career, Touch of Grey, a catchy pop tune that had the odd side effect of turning their erstwhile cult into a stadium-filling circus for the rest of their career.
+This later period was a time of ups and downs, as the band was playing bigger shows than ever, but the influx of new fans led to some unfortunate incidents at shows.
 Keyboardist Brent Mydland died of a drug overdose, and Garcias own health and addictions fluctuated wildly until his death in 1995.

 The band formally dissolved in the wake of Jerry Garcias demise, though members will occasionally reunite for special occasions, and they have performed under other names as The Band Minus the Face (e.g., The Other Ones, The Dead, Furthur, Dead & Company, etc.).